fintatarta/clortho/doc/specs.md

     * If two names match their "matching strength" is equal to the number of defined components that matches
     * The entry that "matches more" the CL is selected
   * If at least one name is not an URL, then the match is just a string comparison
-  * Matching is done in a case-insensitive way, unless a specific option is used
+  * Matching is done in a case-insensitive way, unless `--case-sensitive` is specified
-  * If --strict is specified, URLs are matched as strings
+  * If `--not-smart` or `--strict` is specified, even URLs are matched as strings

 * A name remembers all the past passwords.
 This is useful because sometimes it can happen that a password is renewed by mistake and overwriting the old can be quite annoying.
 (Yes, it happened to me)
 * An old password can be recovered with `--old` (for the previous one) or `--back=n` (for the `n`-th one, `--back=1` is equivalent to `--old`)